publishpress/dev-workspace-docker-image/README.md

 The uploaded files will be available in the folder you select when creatin the Dropbox App, which can be an Scoped App (App Folder).

+### Caching the Dropbox Access Token

+In order to avoid having to generate a new access token every time you run the `pdropbox` command, you can cache the access token in a file.
+The file will be created in the `/` directory and will be named `.dropbox_uploader`.
+Make sure to include this file in the child dev-workspace image as a volume (`compose.yaml`), so the access token is available in the next run.

 ### Unlinking Dropbox Account

 If you want to unlink your Dropbox account, you can run `pdropbox unlink`.